 - An idea to write a book can come from something that happened to the author.

-Here is an edited clip of Ronit's lecture:
+An edited clip of Ronit's lecture:

 Rotem Eyal - Boo Designer Clothing Founder

-The lessons Rotem passed on to the children:
+The lessons Rotem shared with the children:

 - A project starts with a dream and setting a goal.